alercah/rado/lang.md

 ### Quantity Statement

-> Can appear in: locations
+> Can appear in: items, locations

 > Syntax: `qty` *integer*

-A quantity statement specifies that a location contains the given number of items instead of just 1.
+A quantity statement specifies either that a location contains the given number of items instead of just 1, or that a certain number of an item exist in the game to be randomized.

 ### Start With Statement